seize-the-dave/sustainable-pace/workshops.md

 ---
-title: Workshops
+title: Our Workshops
-permalink: workshops/
+permalink: our-workshops/
 layout: page
 ---

-Our workshops are a cost-effective way for businesses to learn how to apply agile practices.
+Our workshops are a cost-effective way for your business to learn how to apply Agile practices.

-By working closely with your organisation, Sustainable Pace can tailor workshop content to solve your specific problems.
+{: .lead}

 ## Workshop Portfolio